Drug And Alcohol Addiction

 Opioids are narcotics or pain-relievers, and take the form of prescription painkillers, illicit drugs, like heroin, combination opioids, like gray death, or designer drugs, like U-47700.

 The most commonly abused opioids include:

 - Oxycodone (OxyContin)

-Opioids work by binding to opioid receptors in the brain, and changing the way the brain responds to pleasure, making prescription opioids highly effective at treating chronic pain.
+Opioids work by binding to opioid receptors in the brain and changing the way the brain responds to pleasure, making prescription opioids highly effective in treating chronic pain.
 However, opioids are potent, powerful drugs that quickly lead to addiction, so the drugs are only prescribed for a short time of use.

 The Centers for Disease Control and Prevention explains, “Opioids, (including prescription opioids, heroin, and fentanyl) killed more than 33,000 people in 2015, more than any year on record.
 Nearly half of all opioid overdose deaths involve a prescription opioid.”